Our Island Our Vision

 The Isle of Wight Council was created in 1995 as a unitary or all-purpose authority, covering the Isle of Wight.
 It replaced the former Isle of Wight County Council and the two borough councils of Medina and South Wight.

 It is made up of 40 councillors.
 The Isle of Wight Council is made up of 39 areas, which are known as wards, 38 return a single representative to the council, and one (Brading, St Helens and Bembridge) returns two representatives.
 Those elected are often known as members or councillors.

 Learn more about the Isle of Wight and all it has to offer on the Visit Isle of Wight tourism website.

 “Is for the Isle of Wight to be an inspiring place in which to grow up, work, live and visit.”

-Please view our Corporate Plan 2017 to 2020 to discover how we intend to achieve our vision for the Island over the next ten years.
+Please view our Corporate Plan 2019-2022 to discover how we intend to achieve our vision for the Island over the next ten years.
 We will be focusing on growth, regeneration, opportunity, wellbeing and have set 12 outcomes to realise this vision.